CX330Blake/ioc_ninja/README.md

 - The plugin uses the Binary Ninja API and PySide6; these are typically supplied by the Binary Ninja application.

 ## Installation

+### Minimum Version

+This plugin requires the following minimum version of Binary Ninja:

+* 3164

+### Install via Plugin Manager

+Open Binary Ninja Plugin Manager and search for "IoC Ninja" to install it.

+### Install Manually

 1. Clone the repository and put `ioc_ninja` inside your Binary Ninja `plugins` directory.